rinatoptimus/SVG-map-with-tooltips-on-hover/README.md

 # SVG map with tooltips on hover

-Project created using on-line servicve "Crazysquirrel" and jQuery plugins "Imagemapster", "Tooltipster".
+Project created using on-line service "Crazysquirrel" and jQuery plugins "Imagemapster", "Tooltipster".